SaravanaNani/aws-learn/Practice - questions.md

 ### Connectivity to AWS

+1. Your company has an application that uses Amazon EC2 instances to run the customer-facing website and Amazon RDS database instances to store customers’ personal information.
+How should the developer configure the VPC according to best practices?

+Ans: ```Place the Amazon EC2 instances in a public subnet and the Amazon RDS database instances in a private subnet.```

+2. Which component can be used to establish a private dedicated connection between your company’s data center and AWS?
+Ans: ```AWS Direct Connect```

+3. Which component is used to connect a VPC to the internet?
+Ans: ```Internet gateway```

 ### Subnets and Network Access Control Lists

 1. Which statement best describes an AWS account’s default network access control list?
 Ans: ```It is stateless and allows all inbound and outbound traffic```

+2. Which statement best describes security groups?
+Ans: ```They are stateful and deny all inbound traffic by default.```

 ### Global Networking

+1. Which statement best describes DNS resolution?
+Ans: ```Translating a domain name to an IP address```

+2. Which service is used to manage the DNS records for domain names?
+Ans" ```Amazon Route 53```

+In Module 4, you learned about the following concepts:

+-> Structuring and connecting to a VPC

+-> Securing VPC resources with network access control lists and security groups

+-> Using Amazon Route 53 and Amazon CloudFront to deliver content